mertcld/weblearn/README.md

 # weblearn
-This is how ı learn html css js.
+This is how i learn html, css, js.